GameCube: Controller

 Nintendo learned from its experiences—both positive and negative—with the Nintendo 64's three-handled controller design and chose a two-handled, "handlebar" design for the GameCube.
 The shape was popularized by Sony's PlayStation controller released in 1994 and its follow-up DualShock series in 1997 with vibration feedback and two analog sticks to improve the 3D experience.
 Nintendo and Microsoft designed similar features in the controllers for their sixth-generation consoles, but instead of having the analog sticks in parallel, they are staggered by swapping the positions of the directional pad (d-pad) and left analog stick.
 The GameCube controller features a total of eight buttons, two analog sticks, a d-pad, and a rumble motor.
 The primary analog stick is on the left with the d-pad located below and closer to the center.
 On the right are four buttons: a large, green "A" button in the center, a smaller red "B" button to the left, an "X" button to the right, and a "Y" button at the top.
 Below and to the inside is a yellow "C" analog stick, which often serves a variety of in-game functions, such as controlling the camera angle.
 The Start/Pause button is located in the middle, and the rumble motor is encased within the center of the controller.

 On the top are two "pressure-sensitive" trigger buttons marked "L" and "R".
-Each essentially provides two functions: one analog and one digital.
+Each trigger functions as both an analog and a digital input.
 As the trigger is depressed, it emits an increasing analog signal.
 Once fully depressed, the trigger "clicks" with a digital signal that a game can use for a separate function.
 There is also a purple, digital button on the right side marked "Z".

 The A button has a uniquely prominent size and placement, having been the primary action button in past Nintendo controller designs.
-The rubberized analog stick, within the overall button orientation, addresses "Nintendo thumb" pain.
+The rubberized analog stick, within the overall button orientation, similarly addresses "Nintendo thumb" pain.

 In 2002, Nintendo introduced the WaveBird Wireless Controller, the first wireless gamepad developed by a first-party console manufacturer.
 The RF-based wireless controller is similar in design to the standard controller.
 It communicates with the GameCube with a wireless receiver dongle.
 Powered by two AA batteries, it lacks vibration.

 Compatibility

-The GameCube uses GameCube Game Discs, and the Game Boy Player accessory runs Game Pak cartridges for the Game Boy, Game Boy Color, and Game Boy Advance.
-The original version of the GameCube's successor, the Wii, supports backward compatibility with GameCube controllers, memory cards, and games but not the Game Boy Player or other hardware attachments.
-However, later revisions of the Wii—including the "Family Edition" released in 2011 and the Wii Mini released in 2012—do not support any GameCube hardware or software.
+The GameCube uses GameCube Game Discs, and also supports Game Pak cartridges for the Game Boy, Game Boy Color, and Game Boy Advance through the official Game Boy Player accessory.
+The original version of the GameCube's successor, the Wii, is backward-compatible with GameCube controllers, memory cards, and games, but not the Game Boy Player or other hardware attachments that use the Expansion Slot, which is not featured on the Wii.
+Later revisions of the Wii, including the "Family Edition" released in 2011 and the Wii Mini released in 2012, do not support any GameCube hardware or software.